nicercode/2016-02-01-ResBaz/lessons/70-version-control/basics.md

 which will print something like

 ```
-Initialized empty Git repository in /Users/rich/Desktop/vc/.git/
+Initialized empty Git repository in /path/to/your/repository/.git/
 ```

-I have deleted the `.git` directory in the `vc` project, and re-initialised an empty git repository there.
+The `.git` directory is a *hidden directory*.
+You can view it with `ls -a`, but it will be hidden with just `ls`.
+This store some configuration settings, but you'll rarely need to edit them directly.
+It also stores all the previous versions of your working directory (but does it in all sorts of clever and efficient ways).

-# The add-commit cycle, revisited
+# The add-commit cycle

 We will use a few commands.